gdltorre/backend-project/README.md

 }
 ```
 Post a Task:
-After successfully authenticating with a user Token, you can assign a
+After successfully authenticating with a user Token, you can assign a Task to a user by:
 POST to http://localhost:3000/tasks
 With body:
 ```